-- HBA 6: The handling of insufficient funds for premium deductions shall be as follows: - (a) Effective November 1, 2003, an Eligible Primary Subscriber may submit to LACERS the contribution shortage between their monthly deduction and the monthly premium owed for the next Plan Year effective January 1.
+HBA 6: The handling of insufficient funds for premium deductions shall be as follows:

+- (a) Effective November 1, 2003, an Eligible Primary Subscriber may submit to LACERS the contribution shortage between their monthly deduction and the monthly premium owed for the next Plan Year effective January 1.
 The total contribution shortage for the 12-month period beginning January 1 of the following year, is due to LACERS no later than November 30.
-LACERS shall send a notice of the contribution shortage amount to the Eligible Primary Subscriber at his or her last known address prior to October 10 (Dates are subject to change depending on when the Board adopts the next plan year's health plan premium rates).

-- (b) If an Eligible Primary Subscriber fails to make full payment by November 30 (regardless of whether a notice of contribution shortage is received by the Eligible Primary Subscriber), the Eligible Primary Subscriber shall not have coverage effective January 1 of the next Plan Year. - (c) Cancellation of an Eligible Primary Subscriber's coverage pursuant to this rule shall not affect LACERS right to collect any and all contribution shortages for coverage already provided and seek recoveries for premiums required for such coverage from the beneficiary or an estate of a beneficiary.
+LACERS shall send a notice of the contribution shortage amount to the Eligible Primary Subscriber at his or her last known address prior to October 10 (Dates are subject to change depending on when the Board adopts the next plan year's health plan premium rates). - (b) If an Eligible Primary Subscriber fails to make full payment by November 30 (regardless of whether a notice of contribution shortage is received by the Eligible Primary Subscriber), the Eligible Primary Subscriber shall not have coverage effective January 1 of the next Plan Year. - (c) Cancellation of an Eligible Primary Subscriber's coverage pursuant to this rule shall not affect LACERS right to collect any and all contribution shortages for coverage already provided and seek recoveries for premiums required for such coverage from the beneficiary or an estate of a beneficiary.

-- HBA 7: The following are participant requirements for providing timely notices to LACERS and/or for dealing with the recovery of benefits paid when the participant was ineligible: - If an event occurs which makes a person ineligible for continued enrollment or coverage in the health plan(s) offered or sponsored by LACERS, an Eligible Primary Subscriber or their representative shall notify LACERS of the event as soon as is reasonable. - All such notices shall be in writing and shall be sent to LACERS. - LACERS shall be entitled to seek recovery of any benefits that were provided to any participants after an event that terminated the participant's enrollment or that otherwise made that participant ineligible for continued enrollment in or coverage by the health plans administered by LACERS. - In seeking to recover benefits under this rule, LACERS staff shall have the right of offset against any other benefits payable, including without limitation, the right to recover amounts from and out of any and all future benefits payable to the participant whose enrollment was terminated.
+- HBA 7: The following are participant requirements for providing timely notices to LACERS and/or for dealing with the recovery of benefits paid when the participant was ineligible: - If an event occurs which makes a person ineligible for continued enrollment or coverage in the health plan(s) offered or sponsored by LACERS, an Eligible Primary Subscriber or their representative shall notify LACERS of the event as soon as is reasonable. - All such notices shall be in writing and shall be sent to LACERS.

+- LACERS shall be entitled to seek recovery of any benefits that were provided to any participants after an event that terminated the participant's enrollment or that otherwise made that participant ineligible for continued enrollment in or coverage by the health plans administered by LACERS. - In seeking to recover benefits under this rule, LACERS staff shall have the right of offset against any other benefits payable, including without limitation, the right to recover amounts from and out of any and all future benefits payable to the participant whose enrollment was terminated.
-- HBA 8: Eligible Primary Subscribers shall be responsible for: - (a) Providing current and accurate personal information required for maintaining coverage and eligibility. - (b) Paying the premium contributions in the amount or amounts required above the amount of any subsidy paid by LACERS for the applicable health benefit plan. - (c) Paying the premium contributions at the times and in the manner prescribed by LACERS. - (d) Complying with these Board Rules, Administrative Policies and Procedures and carrier contract provisions.

-- (e) Enrolling in all parts of Medicare for which they are eligible if enrolled in a LACERS health plan.
-(Revised: June 14, 2016) - HBA 9: The requirements and rules related to Medicare Insurance plan coverage are as follows: - The medical plan premiums of a LACERS Senior Plan will only include Medicare "basic or standard" premiums, covering only those portions of the Medicare premiums that do not include Income-Related Monthly Adjustment Amounts (IRMAAs). - LACERS will not cover Eligible Primary Subscriber costs or provide reimbursements for any Medicare premium-related IRMAAs. - Eligible Primary Subscribers and their dependents subject to a Medicare Part D Late Enrollment Penalty, charged by the Centers for Medicare and Medicaid Services (CMS), shall have this penalty amount deducted from an Eligible Primary Subscriber's monthly LACERS allowance or continuance payments to the dependent(s).

-HBA 10: The determinations of the total annual premium costs for discretionary benefit changes shall be as follows:
+- HBA 8: Eligible Primary Subscribers shall be responsible for: - (a) Providing current and accurate personal information required for maintaining coverage and eligibility. - (b) Paying the premium contributions in the amount or amounts required above the amount of any subsidy paid by LACERS for the applicable health benefit plan. - (c) Paying the premium contributions at the times and in the manner prescribed by LACERS. - (d) Complying with these Board Rules, Administrative Policies and Procedures and carrier contract provisions. - (e) Enrolling in all parts of Medicare for which they are eligible if enrolled in a LACERS health plan.
+(Revised: June 14, 2016) - HBA 9: A retired Member identified as a dependent who meets the definition of an Eligible Retiree as provided in LAAC Section 4.1113(b) shall be eligible for Medicare Part B premium reimbursement and shall be subject to and responsible for complying with these Board Rules, Administrative Policies and Procedures, and carrier contract provisions.
+This shall not apply if the retired Member is receiving a Medicare Part B premium reimbursement as a primary subscriber in a LACERS or other plan.
+(Revised: June 14, 2016; Resolution: 180508-C; Adopted: May 8, 2018) - HBA 10: The determinations of the total annual premium costs for discretionary benefit changes shall be as follows: